 “Mindfulness is characterised by dispassionate, non-evaluative and sustained moment-to-moment awareness of perceptible mental states and processes.
 This includes continuous, immediate awareness of physical sensations, perceptions, affective states, thoughts, and imagery”-(Grossman, et al., 2003)

 Mindfulness is an incredibly powerful tool in the treatment of mental health disorders, stress-related conditions, cancer, as well as cardiovascular conditions.

-People who are prone to depression, anxiety and stress-related conditions engage in over thinking, rumination, and they often struggle to disconnect from their thoughts and worries.
-Mindfulness can play a vital role in the prevention of these mental health disorders through creating directed and focussed attention on the present experience.
+People who are prone to depression, anxiety and stress-related conditions engage in overthinking, rumination, and they often struggle to disconnect from their thoughts and worries.
+Mindfulness can play a vital role in the prevention of these mental health disorders by creating directed and focussed attention on the present experience.